baudisgroup/baudisgroup.github.io/pages/_doc/mongodb-setup.md

 ## Setting up a standard installation of MongoDB on OS X

-These instructions are based on our specific use, but should work in general for MongoDB installations under OS X (tested up to 10.13.4 "High Sierra").
+These instructions are based on our specific use, but should work in general for MongoDB installations under OS X (tested up to 11.3 "Big Sur" beta 20E5210c).

 ### Install the MongoDB binary